SPRING 2016 & FALL 2017

 This course will introduce students to the interdisciplinary field of Women’s, Gender, and Sexuality Studies.
-Its aim is to develop tools for thinking analytically, critically and curiously about gender, sex and power, and how they intersect with issues of race, class, sexuality and disability.
+Its aim is to develop tools for thinking analytically, critically and curiously about gender, sex, and power, and how they intersect with issues of race, class, sexuality, and disability.
 Drawing from feminist and queer scholarship, we will examine some historical perspectives on sex and gender and link these to contemporary discussions.
-Besides scholarly texts, students will engage with a variety of public scholarship like podcasts, TED-talks, blog entries, music videos, poetry, dance, art exhibitions, artist studio visits and much more…
+Besides scholarly texts, students will engage with a variety of public scholarship like podcasts, TED-talks, blog entries, and radical feminist art: music videos, poetry, dance, art exhibitions, artist studio visits, and much more…

 After completing this course successfully, students will be able to:

-- Analyze key moments in the U.S. feminist movement from the mid 20th century to present
+- Analyze key moments in U.S. and European feminist movement from the mid 20th century to present

 - Understand key feminist debates regarding the terms sex and gender